Deltares/fews-web-oc/docs/public/configuration/README.md

 **Filters**

 Web OC will show a map, displaying all locations configured in the filterId linked to the selected topology node.
 Locations are also listed in a drop down menu.
 Use the ```<filterId>``` item in Toplogy.xml to configure a filterId.
 By selecting a location on the map or from the list, time series graphs will be displayed for all parameters configured in Filters.xml for the linked filterId.
 Time series graphs are grouped by parameterGroup.
-The period shown in the graph corresponds to the configured relative view period of the time series in the Filters.xml
+The period shown in the graph corresponds to the configured relative view period (relative to Web OC system time) of the time series in the Filters.xml

 **Web Browser**